China calls on India to 'promptly' return captured soldier | DW | 09.01.2021

 At the time, China did not disclose its casualties.
 However, Beijing poured tens of thousands of troops and heavy weaponry were poured into the Ladakh area, which now gripped by winter.

-The circumstances under which he crossed the LAC, south of Pangong Tso lake, were "being investigated," stated the army, without providing a return timeframe.
+The circumstances under which he crossed the LAC, south of Pangong Tso lake, were "being investigated," stated the army, without providing a time frame for his return.

 On Saturday, China's Defense Ministry said both sides were bound by "relevant agreements" over lost personnel along the disputed Himalayan frontier.